tildetown/rodo/README.md

 # rodo

-rodo is a list-management tool on the command line.
+rodo is a todo-list program for the command line.

 # Screenshot